 Congratulations: you have performed your due diligence and have no reason to believe that your mark will be rejected by the USPTO based upon its similarity to other marks, and see no sign of any other trademark holder that might make such a claim.
 But before you file your application, consider whether there are other issues with your mark that might cause it to be rejected or that might justify considering a different trademark or logo.

-Pause for a moment and take a look at your mark through fresh eyes -- or get some friends to give you their honest impressions.
+When choosing your mark, pause for a moment and take a look at the name through fresh eyes - or get some friends to give you their honest impressions.
 You may be surprised by what you learn.
 For example, somebody might perceive a religious or sacrilegious element to your trademark, as some did with the classic Proctor & Gamble man in the moon logo.
 You may learn that the name you've selected for your business has a very different meaning in other parts of the country or world, and end up having to re-brand your enterprise, as occurred with Biggby Coffee, originally called Beaner's Coffee, when it expanded into markets where "beaner" was used as a disparaging term against Hispanic Americans.

 Once you have identified your mark, you need to take appropriate steps to protect it against use by your competitors.
 Domestically, that will mean registering your mark with the USPTO.